sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_4.rst

 Effect size
 -----------

-As we discussed earlier in section :doc:`Effect size, sample size and power
-<../Ch09/Ch09_HypothesisTesting_08>`, it’s becoming commonplace to ask researchers to
-report some measure of effect size.
+As we discussed earlier in section :doc:`../Ch09/Ch09_HypothesisTesting_08`, it’s becoming commonplace to ask researchers to report some measure of effect size.
 So, let’s suppose that you’ve run your χ²-test, which turns out to be significant.
 So you now know that there is some association between your variables (independence test) or some deviation from the specified probabilities (goodness-of-fit test).
 Now you want to report a measure of effect size.
 That is, given that there is an association or deviation, how strong is it?

 There are several different measures that you can choose to report, and several different tools that you can use to calculate them.
 I won’t